Writing Educational Resources

 - Does my writing have energy and passion?

 - Is it appropriate for my audience and purpose?

 Word choice is the use of rich, colorful, precise language that moves and enlightens the reader.

-Word Choice enriches our writing and makes it almost come alive.
+Word Choice enriches our writing and makes it come alive.
 Precise words add energy and clarity.
 Words convey the intended message in a clear, interesting and natural way.
 Parents can suggest that their children ask the following:

 - Will my reader understand my words?

 - Were my words accurate, original, and just right?

 - Did I use energetic verbs?